 In my day to day business I take guests of every kind and every experience level out on the water in a medium sized boat to play in every type of weather and sea condition.
 I know how to prepare, but do you?
-I try my best to arm you with information to make your day comfortable and successful.
-I have too many customers show up for a fishing trip with giant cups of coffee and nice clothes like they just came from a sit down Sunday breakfast and are now ready to watch a movie.
-You must be prepared to be on this trip.
+I have too many customers show up for a fishing trip with giant cups of coffee and nice clothes.
+Don’t do that.
 The following information will help you prepare specifically for some of the many types of trips I commonly offer to beginners and families.
 It is a great idea to share this link to ALL of your guests so they too can be properly prepared.
-It is not my job or intention to cook/dehydrate you in the sun, beat you up in the waves or make you sick.
+It is not my intention to cook and dehydrate you in the sun, beat you up in the waves or make you sea sick.
 I am in the fun business, so here’s how to prepare for fun!

 DO NOT BRING:

 This list is small, but is always growing.
 Do not bring a bad attitude, fighting kids and family disputes for obvious reasons.
 I want to have fun too.
 No GLASS containers that can break, no personal GPS devices and nothing that stains my boat or clogs my drains like blueberries, concentrated drink mixes, chew/dip, brand new red clothing, sunflower seeds, nuts and anything related to the end result of my excessive cleaning up, unclogging, bleaching and waxing to clean my boat after your trip.
 A giant coffee isn’t a good way to start either; what you bring is going to spill or come out of you.
 My boat is my office and you should treat it like it is your new car.
 It needs to last longer than your trip, so please be respectful with common sense.